THE NECESSARY MATERIALS

 PATTERN & DIMENSIONS

-We have made a case for pétanque balls 73 mm in diameter.
+We have made a case for 73 mm diameter petanque balls.

-The downloadable pattern at the top of this page is therefore suitable for 73 mm balls.
-If your petanque balls are smaller or larger, you can adapt the pattern accordingly.
+The downloadable pattern at the top of this page is therefore suitable for 73 mm boules.
+If your pétanque boules are smaller or larger, you can adapt the pattern accordingly.

 How to define the dimensions of your pattern?

-To calculate the width of the leather, we took the thickness of the wood (x2) and the diameter of a pétanque ball (x3).
-For safety reasons, we added 1 or 2 mm for each pétanque ball:
+To calculate the width of the leather, we took the thickness of the wood (x2) and the diameter of a petanque ball (x3).
+As a safety measure, we added 1 or 2 mm for each petanque ball:

-To calculate the necessary length, multiply the width of your wooden piece by 4 (here, 7.5 cm).
+To calculate the required length, multiply the width of your piece of wood (7.5 cm in this case) by 4.
 Then add 4.5 cm (or more) for the flap.

 For aesthetic reasons, we decided to start the bag 1.5 cm from the edge of one side of the piece of wood.